UBCSailbot/raye-local-pathfinding/README.md

 The easiest way to run the local pathfinding system with ROS is to use multiple terminals.
 For each terminal, you will need to run `source ~/catkin_ws/devel/setup.bash` before running other commands (you can put this in your `~/.bashrc` file as well to do this automatically).
 To run the full pathfinding simulation, you can run: `roslaunch local_pathfinding all.launch"`.
 This runs:

-* __The local pathfinding main loop__, which reads in published sensor data, decides if it needs to recalculate a new local path, and then publishes a desired heading to be used by the controller.
+* __The local pathfinding system__, which includes the main_loop, ros_interface, and global_wind nodes.
+This systems listens to input ROS topics, decides if it needs to recalculate a new local path, and then publishes a desired heading to be used by the downstream controller.

 * __The local path visualizer__, which uses `matplotlib` to visualize the boat's position and heading, the local path, the other boats, and the wind speed and direction.